%2F%2Fusers%2F548c1997-291f-4ddb-8ee4-0632a3877001%2Fratecard%2F4.jpg&w=1200&q=75)

 Bull Sharks are the bruisers of the shark world.
-These stocky powerhouses can grow up to 8 feet long and are pure muscle.
-They're not afraid to venture into shallow waters, making them a common catch on our trips.
-Bull sharks are around year-round, but we see more of them in the warmer months.
+These stocky powerhouses can grow up to 11 feet long and are notorious for their aggressive nature.
+Landing a Bull Shark is a badge of honor for any angler, and they're a year-round possibility in these parts.
 When you hook into one of these, be prepared for a battle royale!

 Vehicle Guest Capacity: 4